Be prepared for hot weather

 - avoid heavy and hot food; modify your diet to include plenty of fruit and salad as this helps keep you hydrated

-- use a sun cream with a high sun protection factor - also known as 'SPF' - for protection from the sun's harmful ultraviolet (UV) radiation - SPF 15 or greater is advised with a UVA Rating of at least 4 stars Care in the sun
+- use a sun cream with a high sun protection factor - also known as 'SPF' - for protection from the sun's harmful ultraviolet (UV) radiation - SPF 15 or greater is advised with a UVA Rating of at least 4 stars - Reducing exposure to UV rays

 - wear light, loose-fitting clothing, such as cotton, so sweat can evaporate